chriswernst/Amazon-Challenge-Udacity-RoboticsND-Project2/README.md

 ###### The goal of this project is to program a Serial Manipulator to pick up objects and place them in a bin.
 The project is based on Amazon's Pick and Place Challenge.

+![][image1]

 ##### Specifically, the objectives of this project are to:

 1. Identify the location of a single object on a 9-position shelf(3x3 configuration)
 2. Maneuver the Kuka KR210 - a 6 degree of freedom Serial Manipulator - toward the object
 3. Grasp the object
 4. Chart a path to the destination bin
 5. Maneuver the Kuka KR210 along the charted path
 6. Sucessfully place the object in the destination bin

 ###

-If you'd like to watch the Kuka KR210 in action, click [here](https://youtu.be/rV0lWmJ7uOM)
+If you'd like to watch the Kuka KR210 in action, click [here.](https://youtu.be/rV0lWmJ7uOM)

-<iframe width="560" height="315" src="https://www.youtube.com/embed/rV0lWmJ7uOM" frameborder="0" allowfullscreen></iframe>
+Check out the Amazon Robotics Challenge [here.](https://youtu.be/yVIRLao1E28)

 ###